 Additionally, it comes with a small screen on top of it for navigating controls and features.
 The product itself is pretty slim and sleek, and won’t take up much space in your set-up.

-One of the most annoying aspects of buying gear is the construction and flimsiness of certain products.
+I’ve talked about this already in my review of the iRig HD 2, but one of the most annoying aspects of buying gear is the construction and flimsiness of certain products.

 However, AKAI makes machines with knobs, faders, and sliders that are quite solid, so you don’t have to worry about a cheaply-made product.
 With that said, the faders aren’t quite as firm as they could be.